OLLIERANT/what-happens-when/README.rst

 * The server parses the file according to the handler.
 If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+The Firewall.

+The firewall serves two purposes, it prevents nasty things fron the internet from comming into the intranet, and it also prevents sensitive information from being sent out on to the internet.
+The firewall is designed to let in only those packets that meet it's criteria. port 80 receives packets from the internet to the webserver any attempt on other ports is denied.

 Behind the scenes of the Browser
 ----------------------------------